Bruce Dickinson: Return: 1999–present

 In 2003, they recorded and released Dance of Death at London's SARM Studios with Kevin Shirley, now the band's new regular producer.
 After two further stints on the road (Dance of Death World Tour and Eddie Rips Up the World Tour) Iron Maiden returned to SARM in 2006 to record their next studio album, A Matter of Life and Death, and embarked on a supporting tour.
 In 2008 and 2009, the band set out on the Somewhere Back in Time World Tour, which has since been described as "groundbreaking" for its use of Ed Force One, the band's customised Boeing 757, flown by Dickinson himself, and led to the documentary film Iron Maiden: Flight 666, which had a limited cinema release in April 2009.
 Iron Maiden held another world tour in 2010 and 2011 in support of The Final Frontier, their first album recorded at Compass Point Studios, Nassau, Bahamas since 1986's Somewhere in Time, and which peaked at No. 1 in 28 countries.
 The song "El Dorado" also won the band a Grammy award for "Best Metal Performance".

 In September 2014, Iron Maiden began recording their sixteenth studio album, The Book of Souls, at Guillaume Tell Studios, Paris.
 The release features two songs written solely by Dickinson for the first time since Powerslave, "If Eternity Should Fail" and "Empire of the Clouds", the former originally penned for a possible solo record.
 "Empire of the Clouds" is the band's longest ever song, at over 18 minutes in length, and features Dickinson on piano for the first time, which is how the song was written.
 The band toured the album in 2016, during which Dickinson once again piloted the band's private plane, Ed Force One (now a Boeing 747-400 jumbo jet).
 In 2018 the band embarked on the Legacy of the Beast World Tour which lasted all the way till 2022.
-Durinh this period they also released their seventeenth and most recent album Senjutsu which was a critical and commercial success peaking at No.1 in 33 countries.
-The band went on the The Future Past World Tour in support of the album.
+During this period they also released their seventeenth and most recent album Senjutsu which was a critical and commercial success peaking at No.1 in 33 countries.
+The band went on The Future Past World Tour in support of the album.